Higher-dimensional study of extensions via torsors: Introduction

-If $K$ is a complex of abelian sheaves over $\ES$, we denote by $\HH^i(K)$ the cohomology group $\HH^i\big({\mathrm{R}}\Gamma(K)\big)$ of the derived functor of the functor of global sections applied to $K$.
-With these notation, we can finally state our first Theorem, which can be read from left to right and from right to left, furnishing respectively \begin{enumerate} \item a parametrization of the elements of $\TORS^i(\twoG)$ by the cohomology group $ \HH^i([\twoG]^{\flat\flat})$, and so in particular a parametrization of the equivalence classes of $\twoG$-torsors by the cohomology group $\HH^1([\twoG]^{\flat\flat})$, \item a geometrical description of the cohomology groups $\HH^i(-)$ of length 3 complexes of abelian sheaves via torsors under Picard $\ES$-2-stacks. \end{enumerate}
+If $K$ is a complex of abelian sheaves over $\ES$, we denote by $\HH^i(K)$ the $i$-th cohomology group $\HH^i\big({\mathrm{R}}\Gamma(K)\big)$ of the derived functor of the functor of global sections applied to $K$.
+With these notation, we can finally state our first Theorem, which furnishes a parametrization of the elements of $\TORS^i(\twoG)$ by the $i$-th cohomology group $ \HH^i([\twoG]^{\flat\flat})$, and a categorical description of the elements of $\HH^i(K)$, with $K$ a length 3 complex of abelian sheaves, via torsors under Picard $\ES$-2-stacks.

 \begin{theorem} Let $\twoG$ be a Picard $\ES$-2-stack.
 Then we have the following isomorphisms

 \end{theorem}